CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (2) Not be amounts due from other funds or from other governments;

-(f) Account 1260, due from other governments, shall be for amounts owed to the municipality from another government which might represent charges for:
+(f) Account 1260, “Due from Other Governments,” shall be for amounts owed to the municipality from another government representing charges for:

 (1) Goods and services;